cloudmesh-community/book/chapters/faas/aws-lambda.md

 function.
 As for the 3 second timeout, this means that — should the function not return within 3 seconds - AWS will shut it down and return an error.
 Three seconds is also more than enough.
-Leave the rest of the advanced settings unchanged (see @#fig:aws-lambda-settings).
+Leave the rest of the advanced settings unchanged (see @fig:aws-lambda-settings).

 ![Advanced Settings [Source](https://aws.amazon.com/lambda/)](images/aws_lambda_5.png){#fig:aws-lambda-settings}